 NCRM's training and education initiatives strives to build a specially trained workforce for the regenerative medicine industry.
-With the cooperation of our founding institutions, academic and corporate collaborators, NCRM offers two unique training and education programs to support the development of future scientists and physician-scientists.
+With the cooperation of our founding institutions, academic and corporate collaborators, NCRM offers unique training and education programs to support the development of future scientists and physician-scientists.
 NCRM's staff also participates in education programs for the general public.

 Master's of Science in Regenerative Medicine & Entrepreneurship (RGME)

 The RGME is the first two-year master's level program in Ohio focused on Regenerative Medicine and Entrepreneurship.
 Students enrolled in the RGME program will have access to cutting-edge clinical and research facilities along with small biotechnology companies within the network of the National Center for Regenerative Medicine (NCRM).